Wisconsin's Delegate Selection Plan

 Wisconsin is allotted 17 at-large delegates and one at-large alternate.
 The statement of candidacy for at-large delegates and for at-large alternates will be the same.
 After the Democratic Party of Wisconsin’s Administrative Committee elects the at-large delegates, those persons not chosen for delegate will then be considered candidates for at-large alternate positions unless they specify otherwise when filing.

 In the selection of the at-large delegation, priority consideration will be given to African Americans, Hispanics, Native Americans, and Asian/Pacific Americans.
 Additionally, in order to continue the Democratic Party’s ongoing efforts to include groups historically under-represented in the Democratic Party’s affairs, priority consideration will also be given to other groups by virtue of age, sexual orientation/gender identity or disability.

 Wisconsin has 13 automatic delegates.
 These individuals are automatic by virtue of respective public or Party office as provided in Rule 9.A. of the 2020 Delegate Selection Rules.
 Individuals in this category include members of the Democratic National Committee who legally reside in the state, all of Wisconsin’s Democratic Members of the U.S. House of Representatives and the U.S. Senate, and Wisconsin's Democratic Governor.

 Wisconsin will also send members to participate in the Democratic National Convention’s three standing committees: the Platform Committee, the Credentials Committee, and the Rules Committee.

-Committee members will be selected by a quorum of Wisconsin’s delegation to the DNC convention on June 4, 2016, following the adjournment of the State Convention.
+Permanent committee members will be selected by a quorum of Wisconsin’s delegation to the DNC convention on June 13, 2020, following the adjournment of the State Convention.
 Presidential candidates will be responsible for submitting names to be considered for those spots.

 In order to run for delegate, one must be: